Driller (video game): Development

 Driller was the first game to use the Freescape engine, which allowed the production of full three-dimensional environments using filled polygons in which the player could move around freely.
 It also gave the player the ability to look up and down, as well as rotate left and right, something which was rare amongst 3D games of the time.
-The same engine was used for Driller's sequel, Dark Side, as well as Total Eclipse, The Sphinx Jinx, Castle Master and Castle Master II: The Crypt.
+The same engine was used for Driller's sequel, Dark Side, with updated versions for Total Eclipse, The Sphinx Jinx, Castle Master and Castle Master II: The Crypt.

 Reception

 The game received positive reviews from several sources.
-CRASH awarded the game 97%, stating that "with a stunning use of 3D graphics, very challenging gameplay, and the fascination of exploring a FreeScape world, Driller is one of the best games CRASH has seen."
+CRASH awarded the game 97%, praising its use of 3D graphics, "challenging" gameplay, and the exploration of game's world.
 The magazine's readers voted it the best overall game of 1987.
-Your Sinclair gave Driller 9/10 with reviewer Phil South stating "The game took a year to build, and it shows in the quality of the workmanship and the gameplay.
+Your Sinclair gave Driller 9/10 with reviewer Phil South stating that "the game took a year to build, and it shows in the quality of the workmanship and the gameplay.
 I can tell that people are going to be sending in tips for this for months to come.
 Superb!"
 Zzap!64 awarded the game 96%.
 Amstrad Action reviewed the game in the January 1988 issue with an overall rating of 96% and earned the AA 'Mastergame' accolade.
-Is joint 3rd highest rated game in Amstrad Actions run.
 Orson Scott Card wrote in Compute! that "the lame science fiction story ... is a thinly veiled excuse for what's really a programmer's exercise in 3-D graphics.
 But once you stop expecting the story to make sense, this is a fun game, as you explore a strange world ... a fascinating experience".